Contact Me

 I play this one in standard tuning using the chords C, C7, F, G and a G7.
 The song doesn't have a picking break but I added one for the acoustic player to my version.
 You can strum this one with a root down up root up down up pattern.

-7. You're Out There Doin' What I'm Here Doin' Without
+8. You're Out There Doin' What I'm Here Doin' Without - Learn To Play On Guitar

-You're Out There Doin' What I'm Here Doin' Without Gene Watson Song
+Album cover of Sometimes I Get Lucky featuring Gene Watson best songs and the song You're Out There Doin' What I'm Here Doin' Without

 You're Out There Doin What I'm Here Doin' Without was almost Gene's second #1 hit when it was released as a single in 1983 from his album "Sometimes I Get Lucky".